Teichlab/rbcde/README.md

 ## Usage and Documentation

-RBCDE can slot into a scanpy workflow and accept an object with per cell normalised data stored as a layer or `.raw`, and the desired clustering/grouping vector as an `.obs` column:
+RBCDE can slot into a scanpy workflow and accept an object with per cell normalised data stored as a layer or `.raw`, and the desired clustering/grouping vector as an `.obs` column.
+If mirroring the [scanpy PBMC tutorial](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html), the outputs of `sc.pp.normalize_total()` and `sc.pp.log1p()` both produce adequate representations of the data.

 	import rbcde
 	rbcde.RBC(adata)